VPGTrans: Transfer Visual Prompt Generator across LLMs: Exp-I: Transfer across Different Model Sizes

-We hypothesize that training VPG on larger LLM will have a worse influence on VPG's existing fine-grained perception ability, due to the enlarging embedding dimensions.
-To validate our hypothesis, we fix the VPG weight and only tune linear projectors to test VPGs trained with different LLM$_{src}$ through cross-size transfer.
-The SPICE~\citep{anderson2016spice} metric on COCO caption is used to evaluate the VPG's visual perception ability, whereas SPICE is mainly designed for checking the objects, attributes, and relationships in the generated captions.
-As shown in Fig.~\ref{fig:lp_confusion}, for each row, given the LLM$_{tar}$, the performance of VPG trained on smaller LLM$_{src}$ can outperform the larger ones for most conditions, which indicates a better visual perception ability of VPG trained on smaller LLM$_{src}$.
-Therefore, \textbf{adapting a VPG from a smaller LLM which is less affected, is helpful to take fewer steps to reach the TFS's best performance and achieve even better performance.}
+We hypothesize that training VPG on larger OPT will have a worse influence on VPG's existing fine-grained perception ability, which might be caused by the enlarging embedding dimensions.
+To validate our hypothesis, we fix the VPG weight and only tune linear projectors to test VPGs trained on different LLM$_{src}$ through cross-size transfer.
+The SPICE~\citep{anderson2016spice} metric on COCO caption is used to evaluate the VPG's visual perception ability, where SPICE is specifically designed for visual concept perception in captions.
+As shown in Fig.~\ref{fig:lp_confusion}, for each row, given the LLM$_{tar}$, the performance of VPG trained on smaller LLM$_{src}$ can outperform the larger ones in most conditions, which indicates a better visual perception ability of VPG trained on smaller LLM$_{src}$.
+Therefore, \textbf{adapting a VPG from a smaller OPT model which is less affected, is helpful to take fewer steps to reach the TFS's best performance and achieve even better performance.}